-As the most trusted global certifying organization, the National Institute of Standards and Technology (NIST) has approved the Cybersecurity Framework (NCFS), which provides a standardised approach to cybersecurity.
+As the most trusted global certifying organization, the National Institute of Standards and Technology (NIST) has approved the Cybersecurity Framework (NCFS), which provides a standardized approach to cybersecurity.
 The NIST Cybersecurity Framework includes all necessary rules, standards, and best practices for effectively managing cyber-related risks.
 The flexibility and cost-effectiveness of this system are top priorities.
 It increases critical infrastructure resilience and protection by Allowing for better cybersecurity risk interpretation, management, and reduction — to reduce data loss, data abuse, and subsequent restoration expenses.
 Identifying the most crucial activities and operations in order to concentrate on securing those organizations that secure important assets must be able to demonstrate their trustworthiness.
-Aids in the prioritisation of investments in order to maximise cybersecurity.
+Aids in the prioritization of investments in order to maximize cybersecurity.
 ROI Regulatory and contractual requirements are addressed.
 Supports the information security program as a whole.

 Combining the NIST CSF framework with ISO/IEC 27001 simplifies cybersecurity risk management.
 It also facilitates communication throughout the firm and across supply chains thanks to a NIST-issued cybersecurity directive.

 The Indian Penal Code Or The Information Technology Act: Which Act Will Take Precedence?

 A confusion that often crops up relating to the applicability of the Information and Technology Act, 2000 and the Indian Penal Code, 1860 in the context of cybercrime is has been dealt with the Hon’ble courts in India.